renaissance-publishing/renaissance/content/chapters/34-alternate-rules.md

     rating.

-      - With the normal rules, you might ask the GM if you can use your Protocol as a related skill—representing you using your knowledge of social norms to be inconspicuous.
+      - With the normal rules, you might ask the GM if you can use your Protocol as a related skill — representing you using your knowledge of social norms to be inconspicuous.

   - The test that you would like to create an advantage for is the